chinkevin25/full-stack-demo/README.md

 `npm install express --save`

+As of `npm` version 5 we no longer need to use --save to save dependencies.
+We still need to use `--save-dev` or `-D` for developer dependencies.

+Use `npm --version` to check npm versions.

 #### An aside on dependencies:
 Running `npm i -S express` is the same as the above. `--save` adds the specified dependencies to our `package.json`.
 It is best practice to include all of the dependencies required for our program to run in our package.json.